knative/docs/docs/admin/upgrade/upgrade-installation-with-operator.md

----
-title: "Upgrading using the Knative Operator"
-weight: 21
-type: "docs"
-aliases:
-  - /docs/install/upgrade-installation-with-operator
----

 # Upgrading using the Knative Operator

 The attribute `spec.version` is the only field you need to change in the Serving or Eventing custom resource to perform an upgrade.
 You do not need to specify the version for the `patch` number, because the Knative Operator matches the latest available `patch` number, as long as you specify `major.minor` for the version.
-For example, you only need to specify `"0.22"` to upgrade to the 0.22 release, you do not need to specify the exact `patch` number.
+For example, you only need to specify `"0.23"` to upgrade to the 0.23 release, you do not need to specify the exact `patch` number.

 The Knative Operator supports up to the last three major releases.
-For example, if the current version of the Operator is 0.22, it bundles and supports the installation of Knative versions 0.19, 0.20, 0.21 and 0.22.
+For example, if the current version of the Operator is 0.23, it bundles and supports the installation of Knative versions 0.20, 0.21, 0.22 and 0.23.

+!!! note
-**NOTE:** In the following examples, Knative Serving custom resources are installed in the `knative-serving` namespace, and  Knative Eventing custom resources are installed in the `knative-eventing` namespace.
+    In the following examples, Knative Serving custom resources are installed in the `knative-serving` namespace, and  Knative Eventing custom resources are installed in the `knative-eventing` namespace.

 ## Performing the upgrade